 That’s it!
 Now you can access the module in mypy programs and type check code that uses the library.
 If you write a stub for a library module, consider making it available for other programmers that use mypy by contributing it back to the typeshed repo.

-There is more information about creating stubs in the mypy wiki.
 The following sections explain the kinds of type annotations you can use in your programs and stub files.

 You may be tempted to point